-- Ministry of Railway Transport - Ministry of Road Transport under the authority of which the Turkmen transport Inspection ensures the control of all import, export and transit cargoes crossing the national state borders. - Ministry of Water Industry - The State Service of Maritime and River Transportation of Turkmenistan in charge of the International Sea Port of Turkmenbashi and the Production Association for Maritime and River Transport services. - State Customs Service of Turkmenistan. - Main State Inspectorate (Turkmenstandartlary) which delivers licences for the transportation of certain type of goods. - Turkmenavtoellary is the state regumation body for public works and transport infrastructure.
+- Ministry of Railway Transport. - Ministry of Road Transport under the authority of the Turkmen transport Inspection, which controls all import, export and transit cargo crossing the national state borders. - Ministry of Water Industry. - The State Service of Maritime and River Transportation of Turkmenistan in charge of the International Sea Port of Turkmenbashi and the Production Association for Maritime and River Transport services. - State Customs Service of Turkmenistan. - Main State Inspectorate (Turkmenstandartlary), which delivers licences for the transportation of certain type of goods. - Turkmenavtoellary is the state regulation body for public works and transport infrastructure.